bentoml/BentoDiffusion/README.md

 To specify the model to be packaged into the Bento, use `--model-id`.
 Otherwise, OneDiffusion packages the default model into the Bento.
 If the model does not exist locally, OneDiffusion downloads the model automatically.

-Once your Bento is ready, you can push it to [BentoCloud](https://www.bentoml.com/cloud) or [Yatai](https://github.com/bentoml/Yatai).
+Once your Bento is ready, you can push it to [BentoCloud](https://www.bentoml.com/cloud).

 ## Roadmap